joagre/ratatoskr/ideas/r.md

 0> _
 ```

-In the shell Satie expressions can be evaulated and the status of a
+In the shell Satie expressions can be evaulated and the status of an
-executing application can be inspected.
-A shell can be made to connect
+already executing application can be inspected, i.e a shell can be
-to to an already executing instance of a `sa` runner.
-Read more about
+made to connect to an already executing instance of a `sa`
-this and more in the `sa` runner's manual page.
+runner.
+Read more about this and more in the `sa` runner's manual page.

 # Comments